Deacon Blues: Reception and legacy

-"Deacon Blues" was released on Steely Dan's 1977 album Aja which reached No.3 on Billboards album chart, a position it held for seven consecutive weeks.
-The song was the duo's fifth Top 20 hit on the Billboard Hot 100 chart in the US, where it peaked at #19 in 1978.
+"Deacon Blues" was released on Steely Dan's 1977 album Aja which reached No. 3 on the US Billboard album chart, a position it held for seven consecutive weeks.
+The song was the duo's fifth Top 20 hit on the Billboard Hot 100 chart, where it peaked at number 19 the weeks of June 10 and 17, 1978.
 "Deacon Blues" remained in the Top 40 for eight weeks.
 Billboard particularly praised the "outstanding" saxophone playing.
 Cash Box praised the production, "jazzy guitar licks," lead vocals and "tasty keyboard touches."
-Record World said from the masters of the complex lyric, musings on what it means to be an artist."
+Record World said, "from the masters of the complex lyric, musings on what it means to be an artist."
 Village Voice critic Robert Christgau wrote that "not only is "Deacon Blues" one of their strongest songs ever, it's also one of their warmest."

 In a 1994 AOL chat interview, Becker discussed the inspiration for the song, "It was an outgrowth of a specific mood that pertained at a given time," and later added, "I remember the night that we mixed that one thinking that it was really good and wanting to hear it over and over which is never the case."
 Music critic Marc Myers writes "As midlife-crisis songs go, Steely Dan's 'Deacon Blues' ranks among the most melodic and existential."

 The Scottish pop/rock band Deacon Blue took their name from this song.
 William Gibson's 1988 book Mona Lisa Overdrive features a gang called the Deacon Blues.

 "Steely Blues" on Dan Deacon's 2015 album Gliss Riffer is named in reference to this song.

 Singer-songwriters Bill Callahan and Will Oldham released a cover in 2020, which appeared on their 2021 album Blind Date Party.